 Neil Levy is Professor of Philosophy at Macquarie University, Sydney, Australia, and a Senior Research Fellow at Oxford's Uehiro Centre for Practical Ethics, University of Oxford.

 What is the link between responsibility and effort?
-(Release date: 22 July 2019
+(Released 22 July 2019)

 Compare the athlete who finds training really tough but does it anyway, with the athlete who takes a substance that makes training easier.
 We tend to think that people who strain hard to achieve their goals are more deserving of praise than those for whom it is effortless, or who take advantage of shortcuts.
 Hannah Maslen believes this intuition is mistaken.